Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay

-Moreover, we address the issue of communication delay.
+In the second part, we consider not only partial observation, but also that inter-agent\footnote{We view that an {\it agent} is a plant component equipped with a set of partial-observation local controllers/preemptors.} event communication is subject to delay.
 First, we introduce two types of channel models for inter-agent event communication.
-The introduced models are treated as plant components, and the requirements of bounded and unbounded delay are treated as temporal specifications imposed on the plant.
-In this formulation, there are multiple distinct observable event sets.
-This is because the occurrence of a communication event and sending that event are observable only to the sender, but not observable to the receiver; on the other hand, the receiving of a communication event is observable only to the receiver, but not observable to the sender.
-To deal with multiple observable event sets, we propose to employ the concept of {\it relative coobservability} \cite{CaiEt:TAC2016}, which is closed under set union, to first synthesize a set of partial-observation decentralized supervisors, and then decompose these decentralized supervisors into the respective local controllers/preemptors.
+The introduced models are treated as plant components.
+In this formulation, the observable event sets of different agents are generally distinct.
+This is because the occurrence of a communication event and sending that event are observable only to the sender, but not observable to the receiver; on the other hand, receiving of a communication event is observable only to the receiver, but not observable to the sender.
+To deal with multiple observable event sets, we propose to employ the concept of timed relative coobservability \cite{CaiZW16}, which is closed under set union, to first synthesize a set of partial-observation decentralized supervisors, and then decompose these decentralized supervisors into the respective local controllers/preemptors.
 Finally, we prove that the derived local controlled behavior is identical to that achieved by the partial-observation decentralized supervisors.